Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 Vector2 position = new Vector2(i, j);

-// Make a copy of the prefab array to filter
+// Make a copy of the gem prefab array for filtering

 List<GameObject> candidateTypes = new List<GameObject>(manager.gemsArray);